gem5bootcamp/2024/slides/02-Using-gem5/04-cores.md

 processor = Little()
 ```

-Run with the following command
+Run with the following command.

 ```sh
 gem5 --outdir=little-proc cores-complex.py
 ```

-Make sure the out directory is set to **little-proc**
+Make sure the out directory is set to **little-proc**.

 ---

 ## Comparing big and Little processors

-Run the following command
+Run the following command.

 ```sh
 grep -ri "simSeconds" big-proc Little-proc && grep -ri "numCycles" big-proc Little-proc
 ```

-Here are the expected results (Note: Some text is removed for readability)
+Here are the expected results.
+(Note: Some text is removed for readability.)

 ```sh
 big-proc/stats.txt:simSeconds                                           0.028124